 Ryan Murphy, who The New Yorker calls the current TV golden boy, had only one candidate in mind for Cunanan—Darrren Criss.
-He resembles him in looks and physique, and both share Filipino ethnicity.
+He resembles him in looks and physique, as both share Filipino ethnicity.
 To succeed as this kind of whackjob, an “innocuous” attraction has to play him.
-Criss is the one consistently sinless of performers from Ryan’s Glee, a menagerie occasionally fun to watch, sometimes a bore, and often challenging to accept in premise: no integrated zoo any of us ever went to was this type of fantasia of education.
+Criss is the one consistently sinless of performers from Ryan’s Glee, a menagerie occasionally fun to watch, sometimes a bore, and often challenging to accept in premise: no integrated zoo most of us ever went to had this type of fantasia of education.
 At the show’s conclusion, he gleamed as the happiest survivor and easiest to like, in spite of qualms about his chosen mate.
 When he sang—goodies like “It’s Not Unusual,” “It’s Not Right But It’s Okay,” “Teenage Dreams,” “You Should Be Dancing”—he delivered joy; he made it impossible not to have a crush on him.
 To put it bluntly, he’s very fuckable (as he is as a straight in the quirky Girl Most Likely, aka as Imogene, with Kristen Wiig) and this partially fuels his performance as Cunanan.
-If James Corden seems to be inordinately turned on by the swish dance moves in bikini underwear during one hell of a scary sequence—you can see his panting over at youtube—it’s the effortlessness in Criss’s capture of those moments and the grotesquery elsewhere that grabs the caution in rest of us to the hazards of ignoring the not-so-silent pathologies in sciolism and, currently, the widespread narcissism facilitated by cellphones.
+If James Corden seems to be inordinately turned on by the swish dance moves in bikini underwear during one hell of a scary sequence—you can see his panting over at youtube—it’s the effortlessness in Criss’s capture of those moments and the grotesquery elsewhere that grabs our attention to the hazards of ignoring the pathology of narcissism, today’s most infectious virus spread by cellphones.